 This initiative involves:

-Commemorating the nearly 2 million Africans who perished in the Middle Passage of the transatlantic human trade
+- Commemorating the nearly 12 million Africans involved in the Middle Passage of the transatlantic human trade.

-Supporting installation, with the permission of the descendant community, of port markers to identify actual areas where a permanent record can be established to honor those who died and those who survived the Middle Passage
+- Supporting the installation of historic markers to establish a permanent record honoring those who died and those who survived the Middle Passage

-Educating the community at large to the vital role that Africans and their descendants played in the development of both local areas and nations
+- Educating the community about the vital role that Africans and their descendants played in the development of both local areas and the nation